An Early C19 Ebony Quadrant Restored

 Figure 7 : Micrometer mechanism.

 The mounting of the shades, particularly the index shades, is a little unusual (Figure 8).
 Normally, the shades are mounted on a shaft that is prevented from rotating, and the shades are separated by washers that are also prevented from rotating, so that when one shade is rotated into position rotation is not transmitted to adjacent shades, and they do not follow.
 This is very convenient when taking sights, as it is easier to find the sun with a relatively light shade in position, when a darker shade can then be swung into place without one having to take one’s eye off the quarry.
 In this little sextant, there are no washers.
 Instead, slots have been milled in the mounting for each shade.
 These can be closed up by means of nut on the end of the mounting pin or shaft, and the latter is prevented from rotating by a crossed taper pin through its head.
+In the 1942 sextant mentioned above, the shades mounting follows Hughes’ standard practice.

 Figure 8 : Index shades mounting